customizableprofiles/profiles/README.md

 We currently have 2 profile and 1 others in development.
 We want our people who uses our profile feel supreme!

+# AYoP (Add Your own Profile)
+AYoP is add your own profile.
+How do I Add my own html profile?
+Read the insructions below.

+1. Fork the repo (Please Star our repo!! optional!)
+2. Add your profile and please list everything like socials in your html.
+(HAS TO BE OPEN SOURCE!)
+3. create a pull request and fill out the form and about in 1 day your pull request will be done.
+4. Profit!

 ## Discord
 Soon!